 Introduction - Synonymy - Distribution - Description - Life Cycle - Economic Importance - Management - Acknowledgments - Selected References

-The first reports of red ants stinging people in Maine occurred from the late 1960s to the mid 1970s, but it was not until 1986 that the species was confirmed as Myrmica rubra.
-Complaints received by the University of Maine Cooperative Extension office have increased sharply since 1998 [Groden el al. 2005].
+The first reports of red ants stinging people in Maine occurred from the late 1960s to the mid-1970s, but it was not until 1986 that the species was confirmed as Myrmica rubra.
+Complaints received by the University of Maine Cooperative Extension office have increased sharply since 1998 (Groden et al. 2005).
 Today Myrmica rubra is considered a nuisance pest in most places where it is established in North America.

-However, in Europe and northern Asia, where these ants are native, ants in the genus Myrmica are considered important for the conservation of rare Maculinea butterflies which live in association with the ants.
-Myrmica rubra in particular is considered to be a host for Maculinea teleius, Maculinea nausithous, and two cryptic species of Maculinea alcon [Elmes el al. 1998].
-These butterflies are an important research topic due to their social-parasitic relationship with Myrmica ants and their importance as bioindicators of the health of Paleartic, and moist-grassland ecosystems in Europe [Mouquet el al. 2005].
+However, in Europe and northern Asia, where these ants are native, ants in the genus Myrmica are considered important for the conservation of rare Maculinea butterflies that live in association with the ants.
+Myrmica rubra in particular is considered to be a host for Maculinea teleius, Maculinea nausithous, and two cryptic species of Maculinea alcon (Elmes et al. 1998).
+These butterflies are an important research topic due to their social-parasitic relationship with Myrmica ants and their importance as bioindicators of the health of Paleartic, and moist-grassland ecosystems in Europe (Mouquet et al. 2005).

-Myrmica rubra is native to the Palearctic regions of Europe and Asia from Ireland to western Siberia [Czechowski el al. 2000].
-In the Old World, Myrmica rubra is found from 25° latitude north to the Arctic Circle (66°N) [Elmes el al. 1999].
+Myrmica rubra is native to the Palearctic regions of Europe and Asia from Ireland to western Siberia (Czechowski et al. 2000).
+In the Old World, Myrmica rubra is found from 25° latitude north to the Arctic Circle (66°N) (Elmes et al. 1999).
 Based on its native distribution, the potential invasive range of Myrmica rubra in North America would span the southern-most inland part of Florida to the north of Hudson Bay in Canada.

-In North America, Myrmica rubra has been reported in Maine, Massachusetts, New York, Pennsylvania, New Jersey, Washington D. C., Rhode Island, New Hampshire in the US, and in Ontario, Québec, New Brunswick, and Nova Scotia in Canada [Groden el al. 2005].
+In North America, Myrmica rubra has been reported in Maine, Massachusetts, New York, Pennsylvania, New Jersey, Washington D. C., Rhode Island, and New Hampshire in the US, and in Ontario, Québec, New Brunswick, and Nova Scotia in Canada (Groden et al. 2005).